 Key stretching is the most common use case for the average developer.
 The idea is to take a key with low-entropy (security or randomness) and stretch it into a longer key that is more secure.
-Passwords are a great example.
-Many websites use Bcrypt to stretch keys:
+Passwords are undoubtedly a great example.
+For example, many websites use Bcrypt to stretch keys:

 passwordForDB = bcrypt(password, salt, difficulty)

 KDFs allow child keys to be created from a master key.
-This can be used in applications like Bitcoin where child keys can control sections of a wallet, and only the master has full control.
+This can be used in applications like Bitcoin where child keys can control sections of a wallet.
+However, only the master has full control.
 This is done through the use of different salts.
 For example:

 childOne = kdf(masterKey, saltOne, difficulty) childTwo = kdf(masterKey, saltTwo, difficulty) childThree = kdf(masterKey, saltThree, difficulty)